Carpal Tunnel Syndrome Disorder

 Carpal tunnel syndrome is a common and painful disorder of the wrist and hand.
-In most cases, carpal tunnel syndrome symptoms worsen over time.
-If you think you may be dealing with carpal tunnel syndrome, it is important to receive a proper diagnosis and treatment before symptoms become more severe.
+In most cases, symptoms worsen over time.
+It is important to receive a proper diagnosis and treatment before symptoms become more severe.

 The carpal tunnel is a narrow passageway that allows the median nerve to pass from the forearm to the hand.
 Carpal tunnel syndrome occurs when the median nerve is pinched or pressed.
-Pressure from the pinched nerve may cause swelling in the tunnel resulting in pain, numbness, and tingling in the hand and wrist.
+Pressure from the pinched nerve may cause swelling in the tunnel resulting in pain, numbness, and tingling in the hand and wrist, as well.

-There are various factors that may contribute to the development of carpal tunnel syndrome.
+Various factors may contribute to the development of carpal tunnel syndrome.
 Risk factors for this condition include:

 - Repetitive Stress